redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-spring.md

 }
 {{< / highlight >}}

-In this article, we explored how Redis OM Spring provides a couple of APIs to tap into the power of Redis Stack’s document database and search capabilities from Spring Boot application.
-We’ll explore other Redis Stack capabilities via Redis OM Spring in future articles
+In this article, we explored how Redis OM Spring provides a couple of APIs to tap into the power of Redis Stack’s document database and search features from Spring Boot application.
+We’ll explore other Redis Stack features via Redis OM Spring in future articles